EnterpriseDB/edb-cnpg-gke-autopilot-deployer/README.md

 ### Install the app

-Navigate to the `edb-cnp-gke-autopilot-deployer` directory:
+Navigate to the `edb-cnpg-gke-autopilot-deployer` directory:

 ```shell
 cd edb-cnpg-gke-autopilot-deployer